andrewjmoon/React-Redux-project/README.md

-# Would You Rather Project
+# Would You Prefer Project

 This project uses React, Redux, and Material-UI to create a Would You Rather game.
 There are also resources provided for potential questions for the game.
 This project also utilizes Redux hooks useSelector and useDispatch in some of the view components.